vtex-apps/store-components/react/components/ProductDescription/README.md

 ## Description

-`ProductDescription` is a VTEX Component that shows the description of the product.
+`ProductDescription` is a VTEX Component that shows the description of a product.
 This Component can be imported and used by any VTEX App.

 :loudspeaker: **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.